-No particular trend can be identified, considering the very few fining decisions on vertical restraints cases that the HCC has adopted to date.
-In those cases, the level of fines ranged below 2 per cent of the national turnover of the undertaking concerned.
+In one of its most publicised recent cases, the HCC imposed (December 2007) total fines of €28.5 million on supermarkets and dairy processors for resale price maintenance and passive sales restrictions.
+However, no particular trend can be identified in this regard, considering the very few fining decisions on vertical restraints cases that the HCC has adopted to date.
+In those cases, the level of fines ranged up to 2 per cent of the national turnover of the undertaking concerned.

-36 Can sanctions or remedies be imposed on companies having no branch or office in your jurisdiction?
+37 Can sanctions or remedies be imposed on companies having no branch or office in your jurisdiction?

-See question 6 above.
+See question 6.

-37 To what extent is private enforcement possible?
+38 To what extent is private enforcement possible?
 Can non-parties to agreements containing vertical restraints bring damages claims?
 Can the parties to agreements themselves bring damages claims?
 What remedies are available?
 How long should a company expect a private enforcement action to take?
+Can the successful party recover its legal costs?